-Our staff are aware that technology offers many opportunities but is a significant component in many safeguarding and wellbeing issues.
-Children are at risk of abuse online as well as face to face.
+Our staff are aware that technology offers many opportunities, but is a significant component in many safeguarding and wellbeing issues.
+Children are at risk of abuse online as well as face-to-face.
 Children can also abuse their peers online.
-This can take the form of abusive, harassing and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups and the sharing of abusive images and pornography.
+This can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography.
+There is also a risk online of accessing misinformation (including conspiracy theories), fake news, and emerging threats from generative artificial intelligence.

-All our staff have an understanding of the expectations applicable to their roles and responsibilities in relation to filtering and monitoring of ICT systems and we have in place regular monitoring of school equipment and networks.
+All our staff have an understanding of the expectations applicable to their roles and responsibilities in relation to filtering and monitoring of ICT systems, and we have in place regular monitoring of school equipment and networks.

-Our school approach to online safety, including appropriate filtering and monitoring on school devices and school networks is reflected in this Child Protection Policy.
-Our DSL and the DSL team has the lead responsibility in this area which is overseen and regularly reviewed by the trust and our ICT provider.
-We consider the number of and age range of the children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks.
+Our school's approach to online safety, including appropriate filtering and monitoring on school devices and school networks, is reflected in this Child Protection Policy.
+Our DSL and the DSL team have the lead responsibility in this area, which is overseen and regularly reviewed by the trust and our ICT provider.
+We consider the number and age range of the children, those who are potentially at greater risk of harm, and how often they access the IT system, along with the proportionality of costs versus safeguarding risks.

-The trust will maintain oversight of the online safety systems and the arrangements in place to ensure appropriate filtering and monitoring on school devices and school network.
-The appropriateness of any filtering and monitoring systems will be advised by our ICT provider and was reviewed against the standards in July 2024.
+The trust will maintain oversight of the online safety systems and the arrangements in place to ensure appropriate filtering and monitoring on school devices and the school network.
+The appropriateness of any filtering and monitoring systems will be advised by our ICT provider and will be reviewed against the standards regularly.

-With our IT Service Provider we will:
+With our IT Service Provider, we will:

-- identify and assign roles and responsibilities to manage filtering and monitoring systems through our IT provider - review filtering and monitoring provision at least annually with our IT provider - block harmful and inappropriate content without unreasonably impacting teaching and learning - have effective monitoring strategies in place that meet the school safeguarding need - review and discuss the standards with the leadership team, IT staff and service providers to ensure the school meets the standard published by the Department for Education filtering and monitoring standards
+- Identify and assign roles and responsibilities to manage filtering and monitoring systems - Review filtering and monitoring provision at least annually - Block harmful and inappropriate content without unreasonably impacting teaching and learning - Have effective monitoring strategies in place that meet the school's safeguarding needs - Review and discuss the standards with the leadership team, staff using IT, and service providers to ensure the school meets the standard published by the Department for Education filtering and monitoring standards - Ensure robust filtering and monitoring, and cyber resistance

-The trust will ensure a review is maintained to ensure the standards and discuss with the IT service provider these standards and whether more needs to be done to support our school in meeting and maintaining this standard and communicating these to staff, our pupils, to parents/carers and to visitors to the school who provide teaching to children as part of the learning and educational opportunities we provide.
+The trust will ensure regular review to ensure the standards are adhered to.
+We will consider if more needs to be done to support our school in meeting and maintaining this standard and communicating these to staff, our pupils, to parents/carers, and to visitors to the school who provide teaching to children as part of the learning and educational opportunities we provide.

-We will support understanding of harmful online challenges and hoaxes and share information with parents and carers and signpost to where they can get help and support.
+We will support understanding of harmful online challenges, hoaxes, misinformation, and fake news, and share information with parents and carers, and signpost them to where they can get help and support.